How Much Does It Cost to Get a Root Canal in CA?

 If you’re suffering from an infected or decaying tooth, a root canal is often the first procedure that comes to mind.
 However, there are several alternatives available depending on the nature of your infection, the severity, and where it is in your mouth.
 These root canal alternatives include:

-Direct Pulp Capping.
+– Direct Pulp Capping.
 This is a procedure used to treat, repair, and maintain vital pulp by using special dental materials.
 Once the pulp is treated and filled, the pulp capping material is applied to protect the tooth.

-Pulpotomy.
+– Pulpotomy.
 If your tooth is still alive and responds to temperature and sensation, this procedure may be performed.
 The pulp is removed from the main part of the tooth, filled, and then covered to protect the area.

-Pulpectomy.
+– Pulpectomy.
 This procedure may be performed on teeth that are no longer alive, removing the pulp from all parts of the tooth (including the root).
 The inner chamber of the tooth is then cleaned, disinfected, and filled to prevent infection.

-Endodontic Retreatment.
+– Endodontic Retreatment.
 In this procedure, the tooth is reopened following a failed root canal treatment.
 The filling materials that were placed during the original root canal are removed and the area is examined, reshaped, cleaned, and disinfected.
 New filling materials are then inserted and a temporary filling is placed.
 A crown is then placed over the area to seal and protect it.

-Endodontic Surgery.
+– Endodontic Surgery.
 If other less-invasive treatment methods have failed, or your condition has begun to impact your bones or jaw, you may require surgery that is specifically tailored to your dental condition.

-Tooth Extraction.
+– Tooth Extraction.
 While a dentist will always do everything possible to save your tooth, it isn’t always possible.
 Removing the tooth is often a last resort, and dental implants are often required after extraction to keep your bite healthy and your teeth from shifting.

-At Allure Dental Center, our team of dental professionals are dedicated to giving you safe, professional, and affordable care that you can depend on.
-Contact us today for more information about our root canal services or book in for an appointment online at your earliest convenience.
+At Allure Dental Center, our team of dental professionals is dedicated to giving you safe, professional, and affordable care that you can depend on.
+Contact us today for more information about our root canal services or book an appointment online at your earliest convenience.
 We serve patients from Mountain View CA, Sunnyvale CA, Los Altos CA, Stanford CA, Menlo Park CA, Atherton CA, Loyola CA, Cupertino CA, Palo Alto CA, Redwood City CA, and surrounding areas.